 A user buying a monthly plan is unlikely to have the opportunity to evaluate the performance and see the value of your product.
 If your product disappoints them, they will get upset and leave.
 It’s a double minus if a company loses a customer and a customer loses their time and money.
 That’s why Dashly sales gurus encourage customers to choose a plan for at least three months.

-One of our customers — the landing stories builder called Storyland — offers landing stories design on top.
-Storyland’s CEO & founder Dmitry used Dashly tools to test if this service increases the CR to payment and made $1.5k.
+One of our customers — the landing stories builder — offers landing stories design on top.
+It’s CEO & founder Dimitrii used Dashly tools to test if this service increases the CR to payment and made $1.5k.

 When a customer extends their subscription, sees your product value, and starts growing their business, it’s high time to move on to another upsell option — additional modules.

 Your product should be packed properly so your sales reps can offer additional modules.
 Customer needs often vary — some choose the most affordable plan, but sometimes they need additional functions.